Advanced Econometrics

 Course Material

 Please register for the course using ZEUS.
 Economics Master students will be registered automatically for the Preparation Course.
 The registration for Advanced Econometrics is open from October 17 until November 4.
 Please register for both, the course and the tutorial.
-You will then be automatically registered for ILIAS and can access the corresponding ILIAS folders:
+You will then be automatically registered for ILIAS.

 Once you are registered, you get all news via mail and you can download the course material.